 The amazing thing is that half of the participants were so focused on the task that afterward, they had absolutely no recollection of seeing a gorilla.
-It’s what the authors call the illusion of attention and the illusion of memory-the fact that we put much more faith in our powers of observation and recollection than is warranted.
+It’s what the authors call the illusion of attention and the illusion of memory.
+Basically, we put far more faith in our powers of observation and recollection than is warranted.

 The problem is that keeping everything from the interview straight means that you could easily miss the gorilla walking through the room – or more specifically clues that point to an opportunity to profitably serve a new unmet or unarticulated customer need.
 That’s why I coach new product development teams to divide and conquer by having three people participate in customer interviews or requirements definition sessions.

 The first person leads the discussion and asks the questions.
 The second takes notes to aid recall afterward.
 The role of the third is to watch for the gorilla – to listen for clues that the other two might miss because of their task orientation on asking and note-taking.
-They can then ask follow-up questions for clarification and to explore unexpected areas of opportunity.
+And to ask follow-up questions for clarification and to explore unexpected areas of opportunity.

 The other important element in this process is the team debriefing that follows.
 Information accuracy has a half-life so you must record it while it’s still fresh.
 You may have notes of what was said, but recollections of emotions and body language fade fast.

-Budget extra time between sessions and never wait until after you get back to the office to debrief.
-Plus, if you are conducting multiple interviews, always debrief before conducting the next interview.
+Schedule debriefing sessions after interviews and never wait until after you get back to the office to debrief.
+And if you are conducting multiple interviews, always debrief before conducting the next interview.
 It’s critical to use what you’ve learned to improve successive sessions.

-So what are the gorillas you’ve been missing in your customer interactions?
+So have you been missing any gorillas in your customer interactions?